 The Book of Kells

-One of the things that I was looking forward to seeing the most during my one day in Dublin was Trinity College’s Long Room library and the Book of Kells.
+One of the things that I was looking forward to seeing the most in Dublin was Trinity College’s Long Room library and the Book of Kells.
 I had seen photos of the Long Room in the college’s Old Library all over the internet, and was fascinated – I knew I had to see this library in person!

 You will first get to see the “Turning Darkness Into Light” exhibition, which showcases some of the oldest manuscripts in Ireland and in the world.
 You will get to see the Book of Kells, a Latin manuscript of the Four Gospels of the New Testament which is known as one of the most influential texts in the world.
 It was completed in the ninth century, printed on vellum, and the text is surrounded with intricate illustrations.

 After this, you will finally get to see the Long Room.
 The magnificent library was built in the 18th century and holds 200,000 of the collection’s oldest books.
-Easily the coolest thing that I saw during my one day in Dublin!
+Easily the coolest thing that I saw in Dublin!

 You will be amazed by the tall shelves, the beautiful barrelled ceiling (which was added so the space could hold more books), and the marble statues of famous philosophers and writers, which line the central walkway.
 If this reminds you of a scene straight out of Harry Potter, then it’s not just you – it is said to have been used as a source of inspiration for the Hogwarts library!